 How am I expected to get to the airport and back in the UK?

 You must arrange your own transport to and from the airport in the UK.

 How am I supposed to get to camp from the airport?

 About a month before you fly to camp we will let you know how to get from the airport to camp.
 The camp will either; pick you up from camp and take you there, give you directions on how to get to camp or to a local bus station which they will then collect you from.

 Some camps may request that you stay with a camp family the night that you land at the airport.
 The camp family are a family that have been going to this camp for years and they love to host international staff; they will pick you up from the airport when you land and then take you to camp the next day.

 How long will I be away for?

-The time that you work at camp varies and is usually between 6 to 9 weeks.
-After camp ends you will have the opportunity to go travelling for 30 days in America.
+The time that you work at camp will vary but is usually between 6 to 9 weeks.
+After camp ends you will have the opportunity to travel around America for up to 30 days.
 This is the length of time that your visa allows you to stay in America for.

 Do I get any time off whilst I am working?